inside.ewu.edu

 The Master’s Program in Computer Science has been designed to provide opportunities for professional growth in this rapidly changing field.
 The program strives to provide a balance between practical applications-oriented content and a theoretical framework for continued learning.

-Required Core–this coursework provides core knowledge in the areas of algorithms, database systems, software engineering, and research methods.
+Required Core–this coursework provides core knowledge in the areas of algorithms, software engineering, and research methods.

 Electives–choose five courses–at least two must be at the 500-level20

 Note: This coursework provides the student an opportunity to take courses specialized to their particular area(s) of interest.
 Any 400-level or non-CSCD course must be approved by the CSCD graduate coordinator or the student’s graduate committee chair.
 CSCD 695 cannot be used to satisfy any portion of these elective requirements.
-The courses CSCD 538 and CSCD 539 may each apply more than once, provided distinct topics are studied.
+CSCD 539 may apply more than once, provided distinct topics are studied.
+CSCD 595 may only be applied as a single elective.

 Thesis or Project